 441 just want to relax, forget I was over there [in Afghanistan], forget I'm part of the military for a while.
-To unload everything I experienced over there and become a husband and father again, and spend time with the kids. ??
+To unload everything I experienced over there and become a husband and father again, and spend time with the kids.
 Spc.
-Juan Colon A little R&R for the entire family Edelweiss resort offers an affordable diversion from life downrange BY CHARLIE COON GARMISCH, Germany mes have changed for Americans The town used to be a play ground for young, single soldiers They'd ride kayaks, climb rocks and bomb down ski slopes, often consing as a unit and calling it "advesture training."
-Basically, whoseing it up on the taxney ers' dame, before the Army started drawing down from Germany in the 1990s.
-Young soldiers still come to Garmisch.
-But these days it's often as part of the military's rest and recuperation program, or R&R. Wars are being fought in Iraq and Afphanisties, and many troops are booking for a place to unwind.
+Juan Colon 7th Battalian, 159th Aviation Regiment PAGE 3 A little R&R for the entire family Edelweiss resort offers an affordable diversion from life downrange BY CHARLIE COON Stars and Siripes GARMISCH, Germany nes have changed for Americans n Garmisch The town used to be a play ground for young, single soldiers They'd ride kayaks, climb rocks and bomb down ski slopes, often corning as a unit and calling it "adventure training."
+Basically, whooting it up on the taxney ers' dame, before the Army started drawing down from Germany in the 1990s.
+Young soldiers still come to Garmisch But these days it's often as part of the military's rest and recuperation program, or R&R. Wars are being fought in Iraq and Afattanistics, and many troops are boking for a place to unwind.
 Many use the Edelweiss Lodge and Resort to do so.
-And they're taking their families "It was like a prison," Spc.
-Juan Colon, said of his one-year deployment to Afghanistan during a recent R&R stay at the Eldelweiss.
-"I just want to relax, forget I was over there, forget I'm part of the military for a while: "To unload everything I experienced over there and become a husband and fa-ther again, and spend time with the kids."
-The Edelweiss, an \$80 million, Army-owned botel that opened in September 2004, and its predecessor, the Von Steuben Hotel, have hosted meet than 30,000 troops and family members in the most 2% votes.
-"I have three kids," said Autuma Martinen, wife of Spc.
-Alex Martinez, who also had recently fleished a one-year start in Afgharistan.
-"It's helped me to be relaxed, have fun and not worry about cooking and cleaning.
+And they're taking their families "It was like a prison."
+Spc.
+Juan Colon, said of his one-year deployment to Afghanistan during a recent R&R stay at the Edelweiss.
+"I just want to relax, forget I was over there, flarget I'm part of the military for a while.
+"To unload everything I experienced over there and become a insbatid and fa-ther again, and spend time with the kids."
+The Edelweiss, an \$80 million, Army-owned botel that opened in September 2004, and its predecessor, the Von Steuben Hotel, have hosted more than 30,000 proops and family members in the mast 2% years.
+"I have three kids," said Autumn Martinen, wife of Spc.
+Alex Martinez, who also had recently firmhed a one-year start in Mghamistan.
+"It's helped mo to be relaxed, have fun and not worry about cooking and cleaning.
 It's great.
 We've had just a won-derful time."
 "It gives us a break from the military lafe," said Julie Colon, wife of Spc.
 Colon.
-"I know it's an Army botel but it doesn't feed like it."
-Both Juan Colon and Alex Martinez acebased in Illesheim, Germany - Colon with the 7th Battalion, 159th Aviation Regimeet, and Martinez with the 2nd Squadron, 6th Cavalry.
-Chilling in the vast Edelweiss lobby, they and their families are part of the changed look of Garmisch.
-That's the idea, according to Edelwesse The 330-room botel was built with young soldiers in mind, according to Richard LeSIrus, the botel's general manager.
+"I know it's an Army botel but it doesn't feel like it."
+Both Juan Colon and Alex Martinez are based in Illesheim, Germany -- Colon with the 7th Battalion, 159th Aviation Regiment, and Martinez with the 2nd Squadron, 6th Cavalry, Chilling in the vast Edelweiss lobby, they and their families are part of the changed look of Garmisch.
+That's the idea, according to Edelwess management.
+The 330-room hotel was built with young soldiers in mind, according to Richard LeSIrun, the botel's general manager.
 It's priced, at least for troops on R&R, to be affordable.
-A two-night stay, including two breakfasts and distners, costs \$90 for singles, or \$120 for two people.
-Youth agen 13-17 cost an additional \$18 each.
-Children 12 and under stay free.
-"Bt's a very great price," said Colon, who has a 5-year-old see and 8-year-old daugh- On any given made.
-30 to 50 mome are ocsugged by families on R&R, LeBrun said.
-Swarms of kids can often be seen in the evening in the hotel's pool, which was made for frolicking, not awarming laps.
+A two-night stay, including two breakfasts and ditteers, costs \$90 for singles, or \$120 for two people.
+Youth ages 13-17 cost an additional \$15 each.
+Children 12 and under story free.
+"It's a very great price," said Colon, who has a 5-year-old son and 8-year-old daugh- On any given mate, 30 to 50 mome are occupied by families on R&R, LeBrun said.
+Swarms of kids can often be seen in the evening in the hotel's pool, which was made for frolicking, not rwimming laps.
 Others might be gathered in front of a TV